Omni-guides/Wabbajack-Modlist-Linux/README.md

 ### Journey

 With the above NPC Voice fix in place, I didn't need to carry out any more steps.
 It 'just worked'.

 ---

+### Wildlander

+I wouldn't recommend this one for the Deck.
+Performance even on the low or potato presets, FPS is low and fluctuates quite a bit, and graphicall it does not look good at all.

+For general Linux though, you might have better luck.

+Along with the NPC Voice fix above, I also had to disable SSE Parallax Shader Fix (BETA).
+It was a hit or miss for stability with the Face Discoloration Fix enabled, so if you still have crashes getting into the game, you can try disabling that too, though it will likely result in the Face Discoloration 'bug' appearing, which that mod was put in place to fix...
+I'm still tracking down the culprit for that one and will update when I find it.

+---